maiphuonghoang/ghcr_ci_pipeline/mastering-git/README.md

 Why do not we see the green colored box in commit history after pushing a commit to remote branch

 I make another change.

+## Day 10

+How to reset the author for the most recent commit (for a single commit)

+## Day 11

+How to reset for multiple commits from the commit history